oldmartijntje/skinforge/README.md

 - **Export:** Download the final skin as a PNG (suitable for Minecraft).
 Optionally export as legacy 64x32.
 - **No build step:** All code is static and references are relative.
 Ready for GitHub Pages.

-## How to run locally
-1. Clone or download this repository.
-2. Open `index.html` in your browser (double-click or drag into browser window).

 ## How to deploy to GitHub Pages
 - Push the project to a GitHub repository.
 - Go to repository Settings → Pages.